MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/web-api-functions-actions-sample.md

 ---
-title: "Web API Functions and Actions Sample (Microsoft Dataverse)| Microsoft Docs"
+title: Web API Functions and Actions Sample
-description: "This collection of code samples demonstrates how to perform bound and unbound functions and actions, including custom actions, using the Microsoft Dataverse Web API.
-These samples are implemented using client-side JavaScript and C#." ms.date: 09/02/2022
+description: This collection of code samples demonstrates how to perform bound and unbound functions and actions, including custom actions, using the Microsoft Dataverse Web API.
+These samples are implemented using client-side JavaScript and C#. ms.date: 09/02/2022
 author: divkamath
 ms.author: dikamath